4.6 Settlement agreements and other awards

 - $7,000 to spouse for EXP and $20,000 for loss of earnings

-The total non-exempt assets are in excess of the allowable asset limit for the couple benefit unit, therefore the benefit unit is ineligible.
+The total non-exempt funds ($20,000) are in excess of the allowable asset limit for a couple, therefore, the benefit unit is ineligible unless and until these funds are spent down or converted to an exempt asset such as a primary vehicle.

-Once it is determined that an amount is exempt from income and assets and total assets are not in excess of the asset limit, the changes in the value of the exempt asset (e.g., investments made, income earned, items purchased and sold) are monitored.
-The applicant, recipient or member of the benefit unit is advised that they are responsible for providing adequate information and verification of money gained and lost in respect of the exempt asset.
+Once it is determined that an amount is exempt from income and assets and total assets are not in excess of the asset limit, any changes in the value of an exempt asset (e.g., income earned from investments, items purchased and sold for a profit etc.) are monitored.
+The applicant, recipient or member of the benefit unit is advised that they are responsible for providing adequate information and verification about money gained and lost in respect of an exempt asset.

 Interest and dividends earned

-Any interest, dividends or investment income generated from an exempt award is included as income in the month earned and as an asset thereafter.
-Applicants and recipients should be advised to obtain financial advice.
+With the exception of $30 of interest or dividends per annum, any interest, dividends or investment income generated from an exempt award is included as income in the month earned and as an asset thereafter.
+Applicants and recipients with complicated questions regarding investments or seeking financial advice should be informed that they may wish to consult a financial adviser.

-In cases where substantial assets are received as a result of large or multiple awards, beneficiaries may take advantage of complex investment options.
+In cases where large or multiple awards are received, beneficiaries may take advantage of various and complex investment options.
 Some investment options, such as stocks and securities, may produce income in the form of additional shares as opposed to cash dividends.
-Such transactions should be considered income in the months intended.
+Such yields on investments should be considered income in the months intended.
 Transaction receipts, T4s, T5s or income tax returns may be required for verification.

-A person with a dependent adult receives an exempt award of $20,000.
+A recipient with a dependent adult receives an exempt award of $20,000.

-The participant subsequently buys a second car for $16,000 to help a dependent adult to find and maintain employment.
-The exemption level remains at $20,000.
-The vehicle, although above the asset limit for a second motor vehicle ($15,000), is exempt as it was purchased with exempt funds.
+The recipient subsequently uses the funds to buy a second car for $16,000 to help the dependent adult find and maintain employment.
+The $16,000 used from the exempt compensation award to purchase the car reduces the exempt compensation award funds to $4,000.
+However, the exemption level remains at $20,000.
+Although a second motor vehicle for the purpose of employment is exempt as an asset up to a maximum of $15,000, the balance of $1,000 remains exempt since it was purchased with exempt funds.